Mindful ways for your wardrobe (and yourself) that you’d want in on.

 4. Choose The Brand That Feels Like You

 In our Local Sustainable Fashion Edit we talked with 9 brands on the importance of committing to their own identity and brand value.
-Some brands may have adopted a more minimalist style centering on rawer silhouettes and organic colours; others are a bit more bold and bright.
+Some brands adopt center center on organic colours; others are a bit more bold and bright.

-Even so, being sustainable is also finding a brand that really aligns with your identity.
-Buying a minimal-looking piece, that is not your style, just for the sake of riding on a minimal-esque fashion bandwagon, is not sustainable because you would not wear it often.
+Even so, being sustainable is choosing a brand that aligns with your identity.
+Buying a minimal-looking piece just for the sake of riding on a minimal-esque fashion bandwagon, is not sustainable because you would not wear it often.
 Therefore, find a brand that you genuinely like and want to wear.
 You do not necessarily have to commit to it, because fashion is meant to be fluid, but it’s a good place to anchor!
-From this, there’s a natural inkling to respect and support the brand you authentically shop at and love.
+From this, there’s a natural inkling to support the brand you authentically shop at and love.

 For a more holistic brand experience, brands that outwardly advocate causes such as women-related issues, #Blacklivesmatter, ethical working standards gives you a clearer looking glass on where your money is going.
-With that level of transparency, there’s a certain trust and relationship you begin to cultivate with the brand – and this encourages you to shop sustainably while practicing a more conscious and mindful lifestyle.
+With that level of transparency, you cultivate a relationship with the brand whilst practicing a more mindful lifestyle.